Note: Patent Pending on everything shown on these pages!

 Gaining an understanding of IOT**

-What I Did: I opted to use a relay to trigger the AWS module.
+I used a relay to trigger the AWS circuit.

-After opening the AWS button, I found where I could connect 2 wires to trigger it.
+I opened the AWS circuit and found where I could connect 2 wires to trigger it.

-These wires are then connected to the relay's "make" contacts.
+I connected those wires to the relays' "make" contacts.

-Operating the relay in series with a capacitor causes the relay to operate and release quickly generating a "single (short) press".
+I'm Operating the relay in series with a capacitor to cause the relay to operate and release quickly generating a "single (short) press".

 I re-used the mechanical flag from above.

-Because the Mechanical Flag, from part one above, already had the functionality of operating on mail delivery and not with mail retrieval, I made use of that functionality by placing a mercury switch on the back of the flag which connects a 9 volt battery to operate the relay.
+Because the Mechanical Flag, from part one above, already had the functionality of operating on mail delivery and not with mail retrieval, I made use of that functionality by placing mercury switches on the back of the flag, one of which which operates the relay through the capacitor.

-A second mercury switch, facing the opposite direction, discharges the capacitor when the flag is put back up.
+The second mercury switch discharges the capacitor through a resistor when the flag is put back up.

 How It Works: